-Welfare Fraud: Wife of Millionaire Lawyer Charged In Virginia
+Welfare Fraud: Wife Of Millionaire Lawyer Charged In Virginia

 — ProudAmerican ???????? (@_Proud_American) March 13, 2017

-As the Inquisitr previously detailed, the U.S. Department of Agriculture released a report in mid January indicating that 20 percent of food stamp benefits — aka the Supplemental Nutrition Assistance Program (SNAP) — were being used to purchase “junk foods” which include “sweetened beverages, desserts, salty snacks, candy and sugar.”
-Soft drinks accounted for 5 percent of the overall junk foot total or $608 million.
+As the Inquisitr previously detailed, the U.S. Department of Agriculture released a report in mid-January indicating that 20 percent of food stamp benefits — aka the Supplemental Nutrition Assistance Program (SNAP) — were being used to purchase “junk foods” which include “sweetened beverages, desserts, salty snacks, candy and sugar.”
+Soft drinks accounted for 5 percent of the overall junk food total or $608 million.

 SNAP pays out about $70 billion in benefits every year.
 Approximately 44 million persons received SNAP benefits last year.
 The USDA claims that 1.5 percent of the benefits are fraudulently obtained based on a January 2017 audit, The Daily Caller detailed.

-Separately, an update New York man was arrested by the Dutchess County Sheriff’s Office on a welfare fraud charge after allegedly pocketing about $36,000 in benefits in a 4-1/2 year period, the Hudson Valley Network reported.
+Separately, a New York man was arrested by the Dutchess County Sheriff’s Office on a welfare fraud charge after allegedly pocketing about $36,000 in benefits in a four-and-a-half year period, the Hudson Valley Network reported.
 The suspect “is accused of stealing the benefits by concealing the fact he had other outside income, something that would have made him ineligible for them, according to authorities.”

 In California last week, a Sacramento Valley jury convicted a woman on five welfare-fraud related charges, and she will be sentenced on April 7.
 According to the Sacramento County District Attorney, the woman “was on public assistance from 2006 through 2010.
 She did not disclose that she was working as an In-Home Supportive Services provider, which led the Department of Human Services to lose approximately $54,000,” the Sacramento Bee explained.